-This operation requires the use of a materials testing machine with high definition load cell and some parts from calibration fixture 133-8120 see Figure 47.
-Temperature for this test must be between 20 ±2°C.

-Locate the femur insert into the femur knee block, the tibia insert is 3mm longer than the femur insert so it is important the correct insert is in the correct knee block or results will be wrong.
+This operation requires the use of a materials testing machine with high definition load cell and some parts from calibration fixture 133-8120 see Figure 80.
+Temperature for this test must be between $20 \pm 2^{\circ}$ C. Locate the femur insert into the femur knee block, the femur insert is 3mm longer than the tibia insert so it is important the correct insert is in the correct knee block or results will be wrong.
 Fit 2x M8 x 35 BHCS and tighten, then fit the 2x M8 x 30 set screws on the opposite side and torque all screws to 8 Nm.
 Follow the same procedure for the tibia insert.
 Assemble the fixture as shown ensuring the impact side is on the top and the two blue plastic covers have been removed along with the accelerometer if fitted and double sided tape.
 It is important to check that the two knee blocks are aligned before starting the test to remove any shear or twist in the assembly.
-A procedure like that shown in figure 58 can be used and double checked with a straight edge.
-Place assembly over the center of the base plate with PTFE sheets fitted with double sided tape as in Figure 51.
+A procedure like that used in figure 91 can be used and double checked with a straight edge.

+Place assembly over the center of the base plate with 3.2 mm thick Teflon sheets fitted with double sided tape as in Figure 78.

-The testing machine must be fitted with Ø100mm 'D' shaped profile part 133-8105, see Figure 47.
+The testing machine must be fitted with \emptyset 100mm 'D' shaped profile part 133-8105, see Figure 80.
 The center of the profile must be aligned with the top of the meniscus; a line is marked on the loading profile for this visual alignment.
 Plug string pots into recording equipment.
 A piece on Neoprene minimum size 85 x 50 x 5mm thick is placed over the loading point to prevent damage to the knee.
 The 85 min dimension is the knee width dimension.
 This Neoprene is the same material used in the covers.
 The loading profile is brought down to contact the Neoprene at the zero load point.
 Then the test loading is started.